 Recently Amie and I spent the weekend in San Diego and tried to do a lot of the attractions that we had never done before.
-From Cabrillo National Monument to hiking Cowles Mountain to visiting the statues of the greatest generation ever in the port of San Diego.
-The last attraction that we had on the list however, was to visit the USS Midway at the Broadway Peir in downtown San Diego.
-Having members of my family serve in the military, one even in the Navy, being able to tour this ship was really a great experience I would suggest to anyone.
+From visiting Cabrillo National Monument, to hiking Cowles Mountain, to seeing the statues of the greatest generation in the port of San Diego.
+The last attraction that we had on the list, however, was to visit the USS Midway at the Broadway Pier in Downtown San Diego.
+I had members of my family serve in the military, one even in the Navy, so being able to tour this ship was a great experience and one I would suggest to anyone.

 History & Information

 “USS Midway was an aircraft carrier of the United States Navy, the lead ship of her class, and the first to be commissioned after the end of World War II.
 Active in the Vietnam War and in Operation Desert Storm, she is currently a museum ship at the San Diego Aircraft Carrier Museum in San Diego, California.
 She is the only remaining US aircraft carrier of the World War II era that is not an Essex-class ship.
 When she was completed in 1945, she was the first US warship that was unable to utilize the Panama Canal due to her size.
 On 10 January 2004, the ship was moored at her final location at the Broadway Pier in downtown San Diego, where she was opened to the public on 7 June 2004.
 In the first year of operation, the museum doubled attendance projections by welcoming 879,281 guests aboard.”